 Feb.
 8 – Portfolio Review Day: Bring artwork for School of Art faculty to review.
 You need to register by Feb 5.

 March 1 – Priority Deadline for Admission and Freshman Scholarship: Materials must be submitted in order to receive full consideration.

 April 1 – Deadline for Regular Admission: After this date, we will only consider portfolios based on available space in the program.

 If you have completed studio art or art history alternative credit including but not exclusive to Advanced Placement (AP), IB Credit, and Transfer credit you must undergo a separate evaluation of coursework to determine art program credit.
 You will need to submit a portfolio of artwork and course syllabi to determine course-to-course alternative credit equivalencies.
-Contact the Associate Director of the School of Art Andy Beane for evaluation.
+Contact the Director of the School of Art Andy Beane for evaluation.

 Applicants not admitted to one of our BFA degrees may still enroll at Ball State, declare a BA degree with a concentration in studio art.
 With the successful completion of the first-year art foundation courses, may change their major to a BFA degree.
 Learn more.